Jared-Lev/Drivers-of-Hospital-Length-of-Stay/README.md

 ![image](https://user-images.githubusercontent.com/89553765/223918429-9fc52d8b-d856-4b2c-91b7-2535ca1cca36.png)

-The results show that the more compact model has equally high predictive utility.
+The results show that the more compact model has equally high predictive accuracy.

 To better understand where the model was most failing, I examined RMSE as a function of LOS: